• Backed by the Science of Silence

 Key Applications

-• Power generation ventilation
+• Power generation and turbine enclosures

 • Generator exhaust and intake systems

-• Pump station and plant room ventilation
+• Pump stations and plant rooms

-• Industrial and mining duct systems
+• Industrial and mining ductwork

 • Marine and offshore installations